pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 ## Description

-This incorporates Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.

 The build is setup to work with Firefox and Chrome.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

 These tests will run against the multipage branch on https://technologynursery.org/tssgTechMultipage